Credits Earned (2024) Crédits obtenus

 RÉSULTAT FINAL

-Glucocorticoids, including dexamethasone, are beneficial in the treatment of mild to moderate croup, with a NNT of 5 for symptom improvement and a NNT of 17 for return to care.
+Glucocorticoids, including dexamethasone, are beneficial in the treatment of mild to moderate croup, with a number needed to treat (NNT) of 5 for symptom improvement and a NNT of 17 for return to care.
 Low-dose dexamethasone (0.15 mg/kg) may be equivalent to the more commonly prescribed 0.6 mg/kg.

 CFPCLearn Logo